ZcashFoundation/zebra/book/src/user/target-tier-policies.md

 patches that fail to build on a platform.
 Thus, we place requirements that ensure the platform will not block forward progress of the Zebra project.

-A proposed new tier 2 platform must be reviewed and approved by the core engineering team based on these requirements.
+A proposed new tier 2 platform must be reviewed and approved by Zebra team based on these requirements.

 In addition, the devops team must approve the integration of the platform into Continuous Integration (CI), and the tier 2 CI-related requirements.
 This